 4. Use a finance tracking service

-Using a financial tracking service can help you stay on top of your finances.
+A financial tracking service can help you stay on top of your finances.
 From banking to debt to credit scores, financial tracking services can make it easy to get a comprehensive overview in one place.
-Make sure to explore and research various finance tracking services before settling on a single pick.

 5. Make consistent payments

 Your payment history makes up about 35% of your FICO credit score.
-This means that one of the best ways to improve your score is to build up a history of positive payments.
+One of the best ways to improve your score is to build up a history of positive payments.

 6. Keep your utilization low